5 Healthcare Trends for 2022

 As patient care and healthcare workflows continue to trend toward telehealth and telemedicine, APIs will become increasingly valuable for health information security and interoperability between healthcare software.
 Cloud-based software is becoming the industry standard in healthcare industry trends, and the next generation of APIs must be able to support the growing volume of data being stored.
 A proper API will increase efficiency, by allowing data to be stored and shared securely between applications.

 How Healthie fits: Healthie already offers a fully white-labeled solution alongside the first API of a HIPAA-compliant EHR and practice management platform.
 Learn more here.

 With a vaccine on the horizon, many employers are beginning to create strategies for returning to in-person work next year.
 For a majority of employers, this means adding onsite primary care for employees.
 While primary care is typically a lower-cost healthcare service, transitioning to onsite care can be cost-effective for employers.
 Not only will onsite clinics reduce healthcare costs, but they have the potential to significantly decrease lost workdays.

 Onsite care helps improve employee access to basic services that are often not obtained due to time or distance constraints.
-These services might include preventative screenings and immunizations — services and trends that will be crucial to controlling the spread of COVID-19 upon returning to work next year.
+These services might include preventative screenings and immunizations — services and healthcare trends that will be crucial to controlling the spread of COVID-19 upon returning to work next year.
 Implementing this strategy will also help employers differentiate themselves from other companies — they can boast better healthcare benefits to potential hires.